Created Tuesday 27 March 2018

 To examine that, it is time to move back to the Reality Curve.

-It is time for us now to shift our examination to the principles of Energy and Energetics.
+It is time for us now to shift our examination to the principles of Energy called Energetics.